-How to iterate over enums in TypeScript - LogRocket Blog
+How to iterate over enums in TypeScript (with code examples) - LogRocket Blog

 Enums are ubiquitous in modern programming.
 They are normally widely used to model categories of things, such as the possible states of a traffic light, the days of the week, and the months of the year.

-One of the advantages of enums is that they let us map short lists of values into numbers, making it easier to compare them and work with them in general.
-Enums have evolved a lot over the years, from simple mapping from “words” to numbers to complex data structures similar to classes, with methods and parameters.
+One of the advantages of enums is that they enable us to map short lists of values into numbers, making it easier to compare and work with them in general.
+Enums in TypeScript have evolved from simple mappings of names to numbers to more advanced structures that can include methods and parameters.

 In this article, we’ll explore different approaches for iterating over enums in TypeScript.

-TypeScript enums are quite simple objects:
+TypeScript enums are simple objects.
+For example:

 enum TrafficLight { Green = 1, Yellow, Red }

-Note: Editor’s note: This article was last reviewed and updated in June 2025.
-The update includes clear, practical code examples for iterating over numeric and string enums using